Events

 As India approaches its centenary of independence, what lies ahead?
 Rajdeep Sardesai, Sreenivasan Jain & Neerja Chowdhury, in conversation with Chandan Gowda, explore the political, social, and economic trajectories shaping India’s future.

-12:30 PM – 01:30 PM | Poetry Corner
+12:30 PM – 01:30 PM | Life’s Lessons from the 1983 World Cup

 01:30 PM – 02:00 PM – LUNCH